Estecka/mc-Variants-CIT-wiki/Home.md

 # Variants-CIT

 Variants-CIT is a mod for changing in bulk the models of item with easily identifiable variants.
-It's core principle is the automatic association between a model and its item variant, based on the filename of that model.
+Its core principle is the automatic association between a model and its item variant, based on the filename of that model.

 **For resource pack makers:**
 - [Getting Started & Troubleshooting](Getting-Started-&-Troubleshooting)